 - I often ask why things are the way they are today.

 - History opens a number of career paths including: Law, Management Administration, Data Analysis, Accountancy, and Business Management.

-- Provides an introduction to artistic appreciation, enjoyment, personal enrichment and increase one’s confidence that comes as a result of acquisition of new skills.
+- Provides and introduction to artistic appreciation, enjoyment, personal enrichment, and increases one's confidence with the acquisition of new skills.

-- Enable one to acquire and consolidate a range of basic musical skills, knowledge and understanding, through the activities of listening, performing and composing
+- A range of basic musical skills, knowledge and understanding, through the activities of listening, performing and composing

 - Help develop a perceptive, sensitivity and critical response to the main historical, Western and non-Western traditions and appreciation of cultural similarities and differences

 - Develop one’s personal confidence that comes through an informed appreciation of music and an acquisition of new skill

 NB: This is a Non-IGCSE Course